SupreethBaliga/Py-Selenium-Scripts/Whatsapp/README.md

 Do star the repo if you think it worth it.

+## Note:
+The structure of web pages keep changing frequently.
+The following script works correctly as of 5th December, 2019.

 # Requirements (on your system)
 1. Chrome/Chromium Browser (https://www.google.com/chrome/browser)
 2. Chrome WebDriver (https://chromedriver.storage.googleapis.com/index.html?path=2.33/)